ValerieMauduit/AoC2021/README.md

 it wasn't.
 My algorithm would have created square clouds with these diagonals coordinates.
 So I had to have a second case for these clouds.
 And as usual, I first tested with an algorithm that "forgot" the last point of each diagonal cloud.

+### Day 6: Lanternfish

+Here, we need to count some elements with a rule to change the data of the list at each step.
+The text shows it with a change for each element.
+But actually, I immediately realized that the elements were of 9 values, and it would be better to group them in a dict, saying how many of each type I have.
+It worked well (for the first star).
+My only problem was that I didn't realize immediately that there were two different way to get fishes of type 6, so I need to add the two results.

+I didn't use any of my specific tools, but I used a parametric test, and it was useful to understand my mistake.

+Actually, as I used a map, the second star was totally straightforward.
+I **love** when my first implementation works directly for the second star.